The Three Requirements for a Texas Dentist Malpractice Case

 - Dentist who is unqualified ruins a patient’s teeth while trying to put in veneers or caps—and the patient ends up having to have tens of thousands of dollars of repair work done

 - Dentist cuts a patient’s nerves or badly cuts a patient’s tongue or gums, resulting in great expense and a lifetime of pain or lost taste

 - Dentist performs unnecessary care (particularly on children) simply to make money.

 All of these cases are probably dentist malpractice, and you should contact us right away if any of these things happened to you.

 Help Us Help You

 When you contact us about your dentist malpractice case, please let us know 1) what you think the dentist did wrong; and 2) how the mistake caused your injuries.
 The more information we have about these issues, the better advice we can give you.

 If you have seen another dentist who has told you that the dentist you are thinking of suing committed malpractice, that is another thing that is very helpful for us to know.
 We'll need to know what other dentists think of the care you got--so if you haven't asked, you should.

 Finally, if the amount of money involved in your case is less than $10, 000, we’re sorry, but we're just not going to be able to help you.
 In situations like this, we suggest that you contact the Texas State Board of Dental Examiners to make a complaint.
-You can file your complaint online by clicking on this link:
+You can file your complaint online.

-Please contact us today about your dentist malpractice case.
+Please contact us today about your dentist malpractice case by calling.972-230-6200.
 There is no reason to wait, and the consultation is free.